-Details of the Directors' interests in Ryanair shares are set out in Note 22(d) on page 231.
+Details of the Directors' interests in Ryanair shares are set out in Note 20(d) on page 229.

 The Board has adopted a code of dealing, to ensure compliance with the Listing Rules of Euronext Dublin and the U.K. Financial Conduct Authority, applicable to transactions in Ryanair shares, debt instruments, derivatives or other financial instruments by persons discharging managerial responsibilities ("PDMRs") (e.g. Directors), persons closely associated with persons discharging managerial responsibilities ("PCAs") and relevant Company employees (together, "Covered Persons").
 The code of dealing also includes provisions which are intended to ensure compliance with U.S. securities laws and regulations of the NASDAQ National market.
 Under the code, Covered Persons are required to notify the Company and in the case of PDMRs and PCAs only, the Central Bank, of any transaction conducted on their own account in Ryanair shares, debt instruments, derivatives or other financial instruments.
 Directors are also required to obtain clearance from the Chairman or Group CEO (or other person designated for such purpose) before undertaking such transactions, whilst Covered Persons who are not Directors must obtain clearance from designated senior management.
-Covered

-Persons are prohibited from undertaking such transactions during Closed Periods as defined by the code and at any time during which the individual is in possession of inside information (as defined in the E.U.
-Market Abuse Regulation (596/2014)).
+Covered Persons are prohibited from undertaking such transactions during Closed Periods as defined by the code and at any time during which the individual is in possession of inside information (as defined in the E.U.
+Market Abuse Regulation (596/2014)) in respect of the EU ("EU MAR") and, in respect of the UK, the retained version of EU MAR that applies in the UK from January 1, 2021.